The main teams

 At its core the Easy Town experiment is about being curious, about trying out visions, about exploring and playing around with ideas, testing the limits of the possible, daring to try out the unconventional, questioning the inevitable, allowing for complexity.

 Someone started to clap.
-After some reluctance, everyone in the room joined in, mostly politely.
+And after some reluctance, everyone in the room joined in, mostly politely.

 ‘Well, thank you,’ Alice said with a smile.
 Not quite the lopsided cheeky smile, but she seemed to be OK.